 Hay fever has a strange name.
 As a nurse adviser at Allergy UK points out, “It is an allergy to grass, not hay, and it doesn't produce a fever”.
 Its official name is, in fact, Allergic Rhinitis.
 Although many may not have heard of this name, they will notice the symptoms: a congested or runny nose, frequent sneezing and itchy red eyes.
 In addition to allergens in the air, pollen exposure triggers this allergy.
 The bad news?
 The pollen count is rising.
 According to a study by Leonard Bielory, M.D. climate change is predicted to considerably increase the pollen count by 2040.

 As Allergy UK explains “It can significantly affect the quality of life, work and school performance and attendance, and is a risk factor for the development of asthma.
 Allergic rhinitis has tripled in the last 20 years”.

 The good news?
 We have compiled our top five tips for preventing pollen from ruining your day.
-Plus, owners of Airthings connected devices have free access to the Airthings Dashboard, which tells you the amount of PM10 particles (including pollen) in your local area.
-Give these tips a try and let us know how it went on our Facebook, Twitter or Instagram pages.
+Plus owners of Airthings connected devices have free access to the Airthings Dashboard, which tells you the amount of PM10 particles (including pollen) in your local area.
+Give these tips a try and let us know how you got on at our Facebook, Twitter or Instagram.

 Top five tips for pollen